digitalcarp/RawNNX/README.md

 using the ONNX runtime developed for use in raster-based image/RAW editing software.

+Please visit the [wiki](https://github.com/digitalcarp/RawNNX/wiki) for usage and installation instructions.

 ## License

 RawNNX is licensed under the [Apache-2.0 License](LICENSE).
 This licensing